-Capturing Culture will reflect the former by addressing a plethora of topics from current events, to the arts, and much more.
-Such a variety creates choice, as there’s something for everyone to take an interest in.
-Ultimately, our sense of freedom is derived from having the ability to make these ‘choices’ – it allows us to believe that our lives are in our own hands, and not those of fate.
+Capturing Culture will reflect the former by addressing a plethora of topics from current events, to the arts and much more.
+This variety creates choice as there’s something for everyone to take an interest in.
+Ultimately, our sense of freedom is derived from having the ability to make these choices – it allows us to believe that our lives are in our own hands, and not those of fate.

-Somebody once told me that there is ‘no such thing as choice’; that every decision made is the result of a prior experience.
-In this respect, humans appear to be the sole product of their environment, making our so-called ‘choices’ predetermined.
+Somebody once told me that there is ‘no such thing as choice’, that every decision made is the result of a prior experience.
+In this respect humans appear to be the sole product of their environment, making our so-called ‘choices’ predetermined.
 Although there is some truth to this, it seems implausible and even slightly cynical to believe that the lives we lead aren’t our own.
-This brings us to a point of discussion regarding ‘determinism’ vs. ‘free-will’, and whether fate is simply inescapable.
+This brings us to a discussion regarding ‘determinism’ vs. ‘free-will’ and whether fate is simply inescapable.

-As individuals, we feel free to make our own choices; you may have when deciding to take a look at this article.
+As individuals we feel free to make our own choices; you have by deciding to take a look at this article.
 This is described as ‘libertarian free-will’, where one’s actions are entirely of their own making.
-Decisions are seen to be made in response to thought, rather than physical events.
+Decisions are made in response to thought rather than physical events.
 This disregards our understanding of the world where one thing causes another and thought alone instigates a chain of events.

-Studies such as Ainsworth’s Strange Situation Study (1978) support the idea that every outcome is as a result of a previous event; our lives appear to be set on an inevitable path.
-The study aimed to investigate infants’ (between 9 and 18 months) behavioural responses to mild stress when exposed to a stranger and eventually separated from their mothers.
+Studies such as Ainsworth’s Strange Situation Study (1978) support the idea that every outcome is the result of a previous event; our lives appear to be set on an inevitable path.
+The study aimed to investigate infant’s (between 9 and 18 months) behavioural responses to mild stress when exposed to a stranger and eventually separated from their mothers.
 From the results Ainsworth identified three types of attachment: secure, insecure-avoidant and insecure- resistant.

-It may be that all responses we believe to have control over are completely out of our hands.
+It may be that all the responses we think we have control over are completely out of our hands.
 Is the feeling that our choices reflect us wholly enough to dispute evidence proving they’ve already been determined?
-But the fact we feel so free may be argument enough.
+The fact we feel so free may be argument enough.
 There are no physical indications that we act purely because we want to, but it shouldn’t make the feeling any less valid.
-The ability to choose and take control of one’s fate provides a sense of purpose and control: it shouldn’t be so easily dismissed.
+The ability to choose and take control of one’s fate provides a sense of purpose.
+It shouldn’t be so easily dismissed.